Georgiana Drew: Life and career

+Death

 In December 1891, illness forced her to leave the stage.
-In 1893 she traveled west with Ethel to take a supposed cure for tuberculosis.
-It proved to be unsuccessful; she died a few weeks later in Santa Barbara, California.
+In 1893, she traveled to the Bahamas with Ethel at a doctor's suggestion.
+While the climate seemed to improve her health temporarily, she was diagnosed with an advanced case of tuberculosis.
+She died a few weeks later in Santa Barbara, California.
+Barrymore died on July 2, 1893, nine days before her 37th birthday.
+She was originally interred at Glenwood Cemetery, but reinterred at Mount Vernon Cemetery in Philadelphia.

 Reportedly, her last words, which she kept repeating, were, "Oh my poor kids!
 What shall ever become of them?", as told by Ethel years later while the two were on the steamer heading to Panama, and as related to her son John, in the 1920s, by an elderly woman who had been staying at the same boarding house in Santa Barbara as Georgie and Ethel.
 It was 13-year-old Ethel's responsibility to see that her mother's remains were returned to Philadelphia for burial by Mrs Drew and Maurice, who met Ethel's train in Chicago.
 In 1893, this coast-to-coast journey would have lasted a week.

-Barrymore died on July 2, 1893, nine days before her 37th birthday.
-She was originally interred at Glenwood Cemetery, but reinterred at Mount Vernon Cemetery in Philadelphia.
+Drew's mother, Louisa Lane, took responsibility for the three children, as Barrymore remained on tour.
+Eventually Louisa would give up their Philadelphia residence and move into a boardinghouse.
+The children were sent to live with their Uncle Googan and his family.